Argentina · tool

 Locro

-A hearty stew made with corn, beans, squash, and various meats like beef and pork.
-Traditionally eaten on national holidays, it's a rich and flavorful dish.
+A hearty, slow-cooked stew made with corn, beans, pumpkin, and various meats, traditionally eaten on national holidays.
+It's a deeply traditional and filling dish.

 Where locals eat — best neighborhoods

-Trendy and upscale, with a high concentration of innovative restaurants, chic cafés, and lively bars.
+Trendy and bustling, known for its high concentration of *parrillas*, innovative restaurants, and chic cafes.

-Bohemian and historic, known for its antique markets, tango venues, and traditional bodegones serving classic Argentinian fare.
+Historic and bohemian, famous for its Sunday market, antique shops, and traditional *bodegones* serving classic Argentine fare.

 Dietary notes